modern-influence-of-ancient-warriors

 Family Waqf (Waqf Ahlī or Dhurrī)

-Cash endowments were unique to the Mamluk and later Ottoman periods.
+Cash endowments were a uniquely flexible feature of the Mamluk and later Ottoman periods.
 Instead of donating land or buildings, a donor would give a sum of money.
 The capital was lent to merchants or invested in partnerships, and the profits were used for charity.
 This was especially popular among middle-class donors who lacked real estate.
-Cash waqfs funded smaller projects: school stipends, food for the poor, or mosque oil for lamps.
-They also helped circulate capital in the economy during times when formal banking did not exist.
+Cash waqfs funded smaller projects: school stipends, food for the poor, or oil for mosque lamps.
+They also helped circulate capital in the economy during times when formal banking did not exist, acting as a low-interest credit pool for merchants and entrepreneurs.

 Urban Development and Architecture